kartik1d/Sales_Data_Analysics/README.md

-# Sales_Data_Analysics
+# Sales_Data_Analysis
-Created data visulation for the sales analysics of ecommerce store using PowerBi
+Created data visualisation for the sales analysis of e-commerce store using PowerBi